albinberg/Tutorials-Chalmers-Programming/git.md

 ## Introduction to Git and GitHub

-**Git** is a version control system that allows you to track changes to your code over time, manage versions, and collaborate with others. **GitHub** is a cloud-based platform that hosts Git repositories, making it easy to share, collaborate, and manage projects with others.
+**Git** is a version control system that allows you to track changes to your code over time, manage versions, and collaborate with others. **GitHub** is a cloud-based platform that hosts git **repositories**, making it easy to share, collaborate, and manage projects with others.
+There are alternatives to Github, but they all use **git**.

 ---